 So you map it out perfectly.
 You will spend exactly 8 hours on the road each day.
 You will stop at XYZ for bathroom and food breaks.
 You will get to your pre-paid hotel before dinner, everyone will bathe and settle down for a good 8 hours of sleep.
 When you are the parent of a toddler there is one thing that will always ring true.
 Plans are kind of like that bag of goldfish you packed: destined to be torn open, flinging little golden crackers in every direction except the one that you intended.

 I’m not saying not to have a plan at all.
 But be flexible.
+When you are packing the car, have supplies for unexpected messes and events.
 Weather happens.
 Traffic jams happen.
 Cars break down.
 Kids breakdown.
 Parents breakdown.
 A perfect plan is just asking for someone to projectile vomit in the car.
 Remember, you have allowed for the extra time.
 If everyone is just DONE… find the nearest hotel, stop for the night, get some food and sleep, and start over tomorrow!

 3) Target is Your Friend

-And not just because, I hear, some locations are now allowing patrons to drink alcohol while they shop.
-(Hey, it was on FB, it must be true.)
 It’s because of that incredible dollar bin.
 Stock up on a million little toys and snacks that you can give to your toddler one at a time throughout your trip.
+Consider giving out a new toy or activity every time you cross a state line.
+For an added bonus, wrap them and put a new gift in their activity bag they can unwrap after a certain point in the day.
 It will be like Christmas and is 100% a form of bribery for not making you listen to the Veggie Tales soundtrack for the 429th time in a row.
 And then, when you get to your new location, they have some stuff to play with while you wait for HHG to arrive.
 When they arrive, they will be so excited to get their old toys back, you can toss all that cheap stuff in the garbage with no guilt.

 4) Find Places to Play

 Toddlers do not like to sit still for long.
 I know, I know… this is breaking news, right?
 Find all those places on your way to your destination where your kids can get out and play.
 And stop often.
+Use the app Roadtrippers to find playgrounds and unique sites along your route.
 Restaurants with playgrounds and parks are great places to let kids burn energy.
 Hotels that have indoor swimming pools are a great option as well, plus most of them have a really good bonus: hot tubs are wonderful for grown-ups after driving all day.
 Remember, you have given yourself extra time to travel, so check out that children’s museum or zoo in the town you are passing through.
 Breaking up the drive when possible can make all of the difference in the world.

 This brings me to my next point.
 Naps seem like such a great idea when you are traveling.
 Two hours where no one asks you if we are there yet?
 No kids fighting over what movie you will play next on the DVD player?
 Heaven, right?
 Yeah… until you get to the hotel and are exhausted from traveling all day.
 But your toddler is ready to GO and you spend the next four hours trying not to get kicked out of the Holiday Inn because your kid is screaming and running while you beat your head against the wall.

 I will do just about everything in my power to avoid any naps after about noon when we are traveling.
 Want to eat a tenth bag of fruit snacks while we play I-Spy for the 436th time?
 (In the dark… hint, everything is black or gray) Sure!
 You want Mommy to excitedly recite the entire Chica Chica Boom Boom book from memory with crazy voices for the 278th time?
 No problem!
 Bribe you with a litter of new puppies?
-More shopkins?
-I will do just about anything.
 I like my kids to be just as exhausted as I am when we get to that hotel!

 6) PCS and Potty Training Don’t Mix